Rebilly/api-definitions/CONTRIBUTING.md

 - Define all properties explicitly (whenever possible).
 - List required properties.
 - Mark properties read or write only when appropriate.
-- Re-use schemas by reference objects (`$ref`).
+- Re-use schemas by reference objects, such as `$ref`.
   Some commonly used include:
     - `ResourceId`
     - `CreatedTime`
     - `UpdatedTime`
 - Most APIs have a `_links` property (with at least "self" link).
-- If a resource has nested objects, consider separating them with the reference objects (`$ref`) if they have potential for reuse.
+- If a resource has nested objects, consider separating them with the reference objects, such as `$ref`, if they have potential for reuse.
 - You may organize schemas into sub-folders when appropriate.

 ### Operations